Architectural lighting design

-Architectural lighting design is a field of work or study that is concerned with the design of lighting systems within the built environment, both interior and exterior.
-It can include manipulation and design of both daylight and electric light or both, to serve human needs.
+Architectural lighting design is a field of work or study concerned with the design of lighting systems within the built environment, both interior and exterior.
+It can include the manipulation and design of daylight, electric light, or both, to serve human needs.

-Lighting design is based in both science and the visual arts.
-The basic aim of lighting within the built environment is to enable occupants to see clearly and without discomfort.
-The objective of architectural lighting design is to balance the art and the science of lighting to create mood, visual interest and enhance the experience of a space or place whilst still meeting the technical and safety requirements.
+Lighting design is grounded in both science and the visual arts.
+The basic aim of lighting within the built environment is to enable occupants to see clearly and comfortably.
+The objective of architectural lighting design is to balance the art and science of lighting to create mood and visual interest, and to enhance the experience of a space or place while still meeting technical and safety requirements.